Posted on Product Defects Blog / Blog / VA Finalizes Presumptive Diseases Rule for Camp Lejeune – Toxic Water and What You Should Know

 When filing the claim, the VA should ask you to submit medical evidence and other proof, such as:

-There are countless other diseases that aren’t listed in the service connection rule that victims of contaminated water exposure might suffer from, including:
+Countless other diseases aren’t listed in the service connection rule that victims of contaminated water exposure might suffer from, including:

 The VA determined that there wasn’t enough evidence to add those things to the presumptive connection rule.
 However, veterans with those illnesses are still entitled to receive paid health care expenses.

-While you could file for benefits yourself, it’s often difficult to do so.
+While you could file for benefits, it’s often difficult to do so.
 Therefore, many people turn to an attorney with knowledge of military laws.
 I’m Michael Ehline, and I served my country, so I know the issues you face and can help you through this challenging journey.

 Many veterans previously filed their claims for health conditions related to military service on the base and were denied.
 They now have two years longer to file a new claim to get the compensation they deserve.